Colorado River: Colorado River Storage Project

 The controversy associated with Glen Canyon Dam did not build momentum until construction was well underway.
 Due to Glen Canyon's remote location, most of the American public did not even know of its existence; the few who did contended that it had much greater scenic value than Echo Park.
+The environmental movement in the American Southwest has opposed the damming and diversion of the Colorado River system due to negative effects on the ecology and natural beauty of the river and its tributaries.
+During the construction of Glen Canyon Dam (1956–66), environmental organizations vowed to block any further development of the river, and a number of later dam and aqueduct proposals were defeated by citizen opposition.
 Sierra Club leader David Brower fought the dam both during the construction and for many years afterwards until his death in 2000.
 Brower believed that he was personally responsible for the failure to prevent Glen Canyon's flooding, calling it his "greatest mistake, greatest sin".

 In addition to Glen Canyon Dam, the CRSP includes the Flaming Gorge Dam on the Green River, the Blue Mesa, Morrow Point and Crystal Dams on the Gunnison River, and the Navajo Dam on the San Juan River.
 A total of 22 "participating projects" (of which 16 have been constructed) were later authorized in order to develop local water supplies at various locations across the Upper Basin states.
 These include the Central Utah Project, which delivers 102000 acre feet per year from the Green River basin to the Wasatch Front, and the San Juan–Chama Project, which diverts 110000 acre feet per year from the San Juan River to the Rio Grande Valley.
 Both are multi-purpose projects serving a variety of agricultural, municipal and industrial uses.